sbalian/quantum-random/README.md

        [0.35894084, 0.72219929, 0.55388594]])
 ```

 NumPy is supported using [RandomGen][randomgen].
-Note that the NumPy
-integration is not fully tested.
-Also, there are currently no RandomGen wheels
+Note that there are currently
-available for Python 3.11, and RandomGen fails to compile for Python 3.11 on
+no RandomGen wheels available for Python 3.11, and RandomGen fails to compile
-the latest macOS image in the CI.
+for Python 3.11 on the latest macOS image in the CI.

 ## Installation